linode/docs/docs/guides/development/nodejs/nodejs-twitter-bot/index.md

         ![Github.com repository showing the green Code button clicked with Open in Github Desktop option highlighted](github-repo-open-in-github-desktop-highlighted.png "Github.com repository showing the green Code button clicked with Open in Github Desktop option highlighted")

-    - **To use the command line**, run the `git clone` command in your terminal:
+    - **To use the command line**, run the `git clone` command in your terminal as follows:

             git clone https://github.com/your-github-username/snes-soundtracks.git

         Before running the command, be sure to substitute your own GitHub username in for `your-github-username`.
 If you chose a different name for your repository, substitute that in for `snes-soundtracks`.

         {{< note >}}
 If you created a private repository, remember to set up a [personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) for GitHub.
-The above `git clone` command prompts for your password.
-You should enter the *personal access token* (**not** your normal GitHub password) when prompted.
+When referencing a private repository, the above `git clone` command prompts for a GitHub username and password.
+You should enter the *personal access token* (**not** your normal GitHub password) when prompted for the password.
 {{< /note >}}

 At this point, your source control is present on both your machine and on GitHub.

 ## Create an App in the Twitter Developer Portal

 After your developer account has been registered, you can create an app within the developer portal.
 When you create the app, Twitter creates a set of keys that your Node.js project uses to authenticate with the service.
+This section shows how to create your Twitter app and where to store the app's keys.

 1. Create a file named `.env` inside your code repository on your workstation.
 Paste the following snippet into the file.